How to Automate Social Media And Not Look Like A Spammer

 However, if you’re going to have any chance at succeeding online, you’re going to need to make sure that you are aggressively and intelligently marketing.
 This usually means having a great plan in place and turning to tools like social media and other online marketing solutions to improve your more traditional marketing results.
 The issue is that this is tremendously time-consuming.
 While entering the market is easy in comparison to the past, this means tons of other people are doing the same.
 The competition is fierce, and time will become your most valued and scarce resource.

 This is why you need to take advantage of social media automation tools and really try to figure out how to properly automate social media marketing for your business.
-Issue is how to automate without losing that personal touch; how to automate and still be effective.
+The issue is how to automate without losing that personal touch; how to automate and still be effective.

 If you’re really serious about using social media automation tools to your best ability, you’re going to need to create content that is consistent across the board.